April 26, 2019

-One model is for a large and diverse group of stakeholders to converge around an organizing entity for a single purpose.
-Our most notable experience in this model is in the effort to establish the Arctic Investment Protocol, which established the foundation for responsible development in the fast-changing Arctic Region.
-The Arctic Investment Protocol was the result of a multi-year effort organized by the World Economic Forum and crystallized by a 22-member council of concerned stakeholders, including academic institutions, think tanks, local and national governments, media outlets, Non-Governmental Organizations, businesses, trade organizations, and financial institutions.
+One model is for a diverse group of stakeholders to converge around a single purpose.
+My most notable experience in the power of this model was in the effort to establish the Arctic Investment Protocol, a multi-year effort organized by the World Economic Forum and crystallized by a 22-member council of concerned stakeholders, including academic institutions, local and national governments, NGOs, businesses, trade organizations, and financial institutions.
 The result of our combined efforts in this project was a milestone in sustainable and responsible business practices, governance, and environmental stewardship.

 The fourth model is the client/provider model.
-In many instances a principal will find it necessary to hire an advisor, consultant, or contractor to achieve a goal that has a sustainability aspect.
-A builder may seek the services of a LEEDS consultant to certify a building, or a government may hire an engineering firm with an expertise in sustainable infrastructure to help plan a development so that it advances the region’s economic output while protecting the environment and the surrounding population.
-This model works is at work in the asset management business.
-We are seeing that it has become increasingly important to a growing number of clients and other stakeholders that Environmental, Social and Governance (ESG) factors are formalized in asset managers’ investment decisions.
-The partnership between client and asset manager will be an important tool in using the economic power of institutional investors to advance sustainability goals while insisting on generating an acceptable level of return.
-Each of the SDGs will require a commitment of financial resources to move to implementation, therefore this particular model of partnership is of utmost importance.
+In almost every instance of pursuing sustainability goals, a principal has to hire a consultant or advisor to ensure proper execution.
+We see this at work in the asset management business: It has become increasingly important to a growing number of clients that Environmental, Social, and Governance (ESG) factors are formalized in asset managers’ investment decisions.
+The partnership between client and asset manager is an important tool in using the economic power of institutional investors to advance sustainability goals while seeking an acceptable level of return.

-Like many firms and organizations with a commitment to supporting the UN’s SDGs, Guggenheim engages in a range of ways with a variety of other entities to advance the work.
-Openness to sharing financial, technological, and knowledge resources—in whatever partnership model works best—to address the complex sustainable development challenges facing our world is a fundamental feature of Goal 17.
-It is incumbent on all organizations to seek out partnerships, collaborations, and relationships that work for them so that their contributions can lead to a better world.
+Openness to sharing financial, technological, and knowledge resources—in whatever partnership model works best—is necessary to address the planet’s complex sustainable development challenges.
+It is incumbent on all organizations to seek out partnerships, collaborations, and relationships that work for them so that their contributions can lead to a healthier and safer world.

 Important Notices and Disclosures